mwat56/whitespace/README.md

 	import "github.com/mwat56/whitespace"

-Tu use it as middleware for your webserver you call
+To use it as middleware for your web-server you call

 	whitespace.Wrap(aHandler http.Handler) http.Handler